ChristianTremblay/BAC0/doc/source/getstarted.rst

 Dependencies
 ------------
 * BAC0 is based on BACpypes_ for all BACnet/IP communication.

+  Starting at version 0.9.900, BAC0 will not strictly depend on bokeh_ or Flask_ or Pandas_ to work.
+Having them will allow to use the complete set of features (the web app with live trending features) but if you don't have them installed, you will be able to use the 'lite' version of BAC0 which is sufficient to interact with BACnet devices.

 * It uses Bokeh_ for Live trending features
-* It uses Pandas for every Series and DataFrame (histories)
+* It uses Pandas_ for every Series and DataFrame (histories)
+* It uses Flask_ to serve the Web app

-Normally, if you have installed Anaconda_, Bokeh_ and Pandas_ will already be installed.
+Normally, if you have installed Anaconda_, Flask_, Bokeh_ and Pandas_ will already
+be installed.
 You'll only need to install BACpypes_ ::

     pip install bacpypes